What are the Characteristics of an Effective Team?

 - Seek to align, integrate, and synchronize everything

 - Hold themselves jointly accountable for outcomes (they see themselves as being in it together)

 - Build a high level of trust and commitment, work well together, and enjoy doing so

 - Are motivated to put out their best effort to perform the tasks assigned to them

 - Provide value to customers/constituencies and are relevant to their customers

 - Achieve recognition for the services they provide

 If you’re like most team leaders, you checked some of these.
 If you checked most, good work!
 It is more likely that some went unchecked, and there is always room for improvement.

 Getting started on effective teamwork doesn't have to be a challenge and FlashPoint is here to help.
-The Five Behaviors of a Cohesive TeamTM Model is used to help team members learn to work together more efficiently and effectively and become a more cohesive team.
+The Five Behaviors of a Cohesive TeamTM Model is a team effectiveness assessment tool used to help team members learn to work together more efficiently and effectively and become a more cohesive team.

 “Not finance.
 Not strategy.
 Not technology.
 It is teamwork that remains the ultimate competitive advantage, both because it is so powerful and so rare.” — Patrick Lencioni